Jykuma/jyoti-demo1/README.md

 # jyoti-demo1

-this is my 3 git repo author jyoti
+this is my 3 git repository
 <br>
+Author- jyoti kumari